 These financial benefits come in a variety of forms:

-- Government Credits: These provide direct reductions on what you owe during filing season.
-Amount gets calculated based on total spending tied to clean technology upgrades completed on your property.
+- Government Credits: These incentives create direct reductions in what remains owed during filing season.
+Amount is calculated from total spending connected with clean technology upgrades completed on a property, allowing a portion of investment to return through tax savings.

 - Grants: These come as no-cost funds or assistance from government bodies, local authorities, or select organizations.
 No repayment required.
 Awards often depend on eligibility factors such as location, project scale, or environmental goals.
 This option cuts out-of-pocket spending and makes eco-friendly upgrades more reachable for homeowners plus businesses.